jisaacstone/urbanmountain/urbanism_books.markdown

   title="Carmageddon"
   author="Daniel Knowles"
   rating="B"
   description="When cars were first introduced to cities people hated them, and cities tried to ban them.
-But somehow that all got flipped around and cities destroyed themselves to make room for cars.
+  But somehow it got flipped around - cities destroyed themselves to make room for cars.
   How did that happen?
-This book has some of the answers."
+This book has some of the answers.
+  I appreciated the history.
+It is good to know that the takeover of cars was always controversial and strongly resisted from the beginning."
   %}